The machine learning forecaster

 • split_date_delta: the delta from now to split_date_delta that will be used as the test period to evaluate the model.

-• perform_backtest: if True then a back testing routine is performed to evaluate the performance of the model on the complete train set.
+• perform_backtest: if True then a backtesting routine is performed to evaluate the performance of the model on the complete train set.

 The default values for these parameters are: